- 9.1 Introduction

 This section addresses how University of Wisconsin Law School students are graded and what they can and should know about GPAs and class standing.
 It also provides information about honors.
 For a treatment of all official rules and guidelines pertaining to grading, see Chapter 2 of the Law School Rules.
 The official rules on graduation honors and the Dean’s List can be found in Chapter 8 of the Law School Rules.

 Grades may be accessed on your MyUW web portal.
-As grades are submitted at the end of each semester they are noted on the "Grades Reported" page of the Current Students webpage.
-A demo on how to view grades is available on the UW Registrar's Demos & Tutorials webpage.
+As grades are submitted at the end of each semester they are noted on the "Grades Reported" page.
+For more information on how to view your grades, the Registrar provides a Viewing Your Grades guide.

 Law School courses are typically graded on a letter-graded scale from F to A+.
 Expressed numerically, this is a 4.3 scale (rather than the more-common 4.0 scale) with the relative values of the letters being as follows: